 We use the Kindergarten Handwriting Paper to practice writing things like names, our address, phone numbers, and scripture verses.

-If you are a fellow Classical Conversations Connected member, there are often printable copywork sheets that relate to weekly memory work too.
+If you are a Classical Conversations Connected member, there are often printable copywork sheets that relate to weekly memory work too.
 This is an easy way to review memory while practicing writing.

 1st Grade Bible Study: The Ology